EvaMaeRey/ggverbatim/README.md

 <!-- badges: end -->

-A class of tables exists where table body values are like-in-kind.
-These tables differ from data-frames, in that for most data-frames, columns contain values of different types.
+A class of tables are those whose body’s values are like-in-kind (LIK tables).
+These tables differ from data-frames, as most data-frames columns’ contain values of different types.

+LIK tables arise from cross tabulation, in correlation analyses, and storage of time series data, for example.

-Such tables can be stored in a ‘long form’ of the data, which may be more analytic- friendly.
-For example the long form, enables direct use in tools like ggplot2 and tidypivot.
+Where a table’s body has like-in-kind values, they can be pivoted to a ‘long form’ of the data, which may be more analytic-friendly for some tasks.
+For example the long form, enables direct use in tools like ggplot2.

-The inspiration for ggverbatim is to reproduce tables that have values that are like-in-kind in ggplot2 in a way that feels natural.
-Products like heat maps and correlations tables can be prepped as tables and then ported to the popular data visualization tool without pivoting to longer.
-This yields a closer visual match between the table input and the visual output.
+ggverbatim aims to faithfully reproduce input LIK tables in ggplot2, in a way that feels natural, and preserving the full functionality that ggplot2 provides.
+Products like heat maps and correlations tables can be prepped as tables and then ported to ggplot2 via the ggverbatim() function without pivoting to longer and without specifying factor ordering.
+This yields a close visual match between the table input and the visual output.

 ## Installation